MrBrunotte/wellness-bah/README.md

 * Sign in
     * Sign in form

+The design of the pages have been made to follow the same structure.
+I also wanted the forms to have the same design but with the corresponding image in the form.

 ###### [index.html] (https://mrbrunotte.github.io/wellness-bah/#main)
 This is my landing page (home page).
 My aim with the landing page is to make the user feel interested and to want to explore more.
 This is done by using a slider carousel that displays plant-based food and some text of what services my mother is offering.
 There are three [<btn>] elements, that are designed in CSS so that the user can read more about my mother and hopefully spark some more interest.